dvoDHYG/Ruby-exercises/NOTES.md

 Scopes:

-1. Methods DO NOT have access outside of scope
+1. Methods (functions) DO NOT have access outside of scope

 2. Blocks DO have access outside of scope (inner to outer scope ~ closures in JS)
    Ex: {function} or do...end